maayane/SLAB-Diffusion/README.md

-# SLAB-Diffusion
+# SLAB_Diffusion
-The `SLAB-Diffusion` package is a tool for modeling the diffusion of photons through a slab of CSM, e.g. in order to simulate the observables (effective blackbody temperature and radius) of an interacting Supernova.
+The `SLAB-Diffusion` package is a tool for modeling the radiative diffusion of photons through a slab of circumstellar material (CSM), e.g. in order to simulate the observables (effective blackbody temperature and radius) of an interacting Supernova.

 [![PyPI](https://img.shields.io/pypi/v/SLAB-Diffusion.svg?style=flat-square)](https://pypi.python.org/pypi/SLAB-Diffusion)